-German Trademark Attorney, Trademark Lawyer
+German Trademark Attorney

-Lawyer for trademark law
+Lawyer for German trademark law

 Legal representation in trademark matters

 At the latest when it comes to legal proceedings, such as preliminary injunction proceedings, you absolutely need a lawyer who is authorized to represent you before the district courts.
 Thomas Seifried, German attorney at law ("Rechtsanwalt"), specializes in trademark law as an intellectual property lawyer.
-He has over 20 years of experience in trademark law and has conducted several hundred proceedings with notable successes, before district courts and higher regional courts, the offices and the Court of the European Union (EuG).
+He has over 20 years of experience in trademark law and has conducted several hundred proceedings with notable successes, before district courts and higher regional courts, the offices and the General Court of the European Union.

 Any questions?